robgnu/grav-plugin-subscriber/README.md

 This tool is still under development, but the main goal is reached for me.
 I think, there is much more potential to do with such a plugin and I would be glad to receive comments ideas and/or pull requests.

 I think, these features are worth to integrate in future:
+- Use the Grav Language framework for the messages.
 - Create a form for the users to manually subscribe.
 (At the moment, I use the form-plugin in Grav)
 - Add functionality to save and manage the e-mail address list
 - Provide a double opt-in procedure with e-mail verification.